ramit21/docker-demo/README.md

 # Docker maven plugin & Docker compose demo

+POC to showcase how using DMP, you can build (via Dockerfile) and push a docker image to docker hub.

+This project runs on JDK 11.

 ## Docker Maven Plugin (DMP)

-POC to showcase how using DMP, you can build (via Dockerfile) and push a docker image to docker hub.

 1. Install Docker on your system (win/Mac/Ec2 instance).